GLIDE-LLC/docs/nomenclature.md

 #### 👉 For Example

-- `glidedesignprd.wpengine.com` will be the url of `production environment`
+- `glidedesignprd.wpengine.com` will become url of `production environment`
-- `glidedesignstg.wpengine.com` will be the url of `staging environment`
+- `glidedesignstg.wpengine.com` will become url of `staging environment`
-- `glidedesigndev.wpengine.com` will be the url of `development environment`
+- `glidedesigndev.wpengine.com` will become url of `development environment`

 <br>